MicrosoftDocs/power-platform/power-platform/guidance/expressroute/setup.md

 Requests could be made from other services to a customer service.
-Particularly for Power Platform services, it is a shared service, so it is not possible to lock the requests down to a particular set of machines.
-It is necessary to consider traffic back through ExpressRoute as coming from an external source, because although it is coming from a Microsoft datacenter, Microsoft is not controlling the source of the requests and other customer services could attempt connections.
+Particularly for Power Platform services, it is a shared service, so it is not possible to lock down the requests to a particular set of machines.
+It is necessary to consider traffic back through ExpressRoute as coming from an external source, because although it is coming from a Microsoft data center, Microsoft is not controlling the source of the requests and other customer services could attempt connections.
 Any connections should be controlled as if they are from an external gateway.